Sam-2727/Lasa-Student-Council-Deprecated/About/index.md

 layout: single
 classes: wide
 ---
-# Purpose #
-The Student Council is LASA’s student government organization, made up of four elected officers from each class.
-Officers serve as the community and social chairs of the school– acting as class organizers, student advocates, morale officers, and major project planners among many other dutes and responsibilities.
 # Activities throughout the year #
 Some Activities that Student Council is in charge of planning are:
 * Homecoming